Introduction to Chinese Martial Arts

 - Discipline of Body, Mind & Spirit that based its Foundation on Qigong -

-To see video footage of Lama Dondrup Dorje demonstrating forms and applications from the Chinese Internal Arts please visit the Pathgate Theatre Page
+To see video footage of Lama Dondrup Dorje demonstrating Taiji forms and applications in action please visit the Pathgate Theatre Page.